 I just returned from our most recent training camp in New Zealand, one of the most beautiful places in the world.
 It was a lot of high volume training, meaning that each day I skied between 4-5 hours.
 It’s like running 25 miles a day for 2.5 weeks!
 Which means that I really had to stay on top of my nutrition and hydration so that my training could stay high quality throughout the camp.

 I tend to rotate through Nuun flavors.
 Hey, I love to give everything a try! (although lately, my go-to has been tri-berry).
-When getting ready for training, I pop a Nuun Active in my water bottle as well as Nuun Plus, depending on the day.
-If I’m doing a long easy distance workout, I’ll stick with just Nuun Active and bring along a granola bar because it will be easy for me to digest food on the go.
-If I’m doing intensity or speed work, however, I’ll add Nuun Plus to my bottle to get the quickly absorbing carbohydrates that my body needs!
+When getting ready for training, I pop a Nuun Sport in my water bottle.
+If I’m doing a long easy distance workout, I’ll go Nuun Sport and bring along a granola bar because it will be easy for me to digest food on the go.
+If I’m doing intensity or speed work, however, I’ll add Nuun Endurance to my bottle to get the quickly absorbing carbohydrates that my body needs!
 I’ll even drink Nuun between workouts to stay hydrated, as the snow farm lodge we were training at is a 5,500 ft of elevation.
 That meant that everything (including people) dried out faster.
 Good news for wet boots, not so good news for dry skin!

 In order to prepare the best we can for the upcoming season, we often do time trials during the summer and fall.
 We were lucky to be able to jump into FIS races with the Aussies and South Koreans that were also training at the snow farm!
 On the classic sprint day, I was happy to be able to practice drinking and eating in between the 4 sprint rounds.
 We do a 1.2 kilometer sprint qualifier, then wait an hour and a half before doing the course 3 more times in head-to-head competition!
 With intense racing lasting between 3-4 minutes, my stomach can tend to get upset.
 That’s why I like to figure out ahead of time how much liquid I can drink and what strength to make my Nuun at.